Szeg\"o kernel asymptotics and Morse inequalities on CR manifolds with $S^1$ action

 All these developments need the assumptions that the Levi form satisfies condition $Y(0)$ and $Y(1)$.

-But in some important problem in CR geometry, we need to know when $L$ is big without any assumption of the Levi form.
+However, in some important problems in CR geometry, we need to know when $L$ is big without any assumption of the Levi form.
 For example, Ohsawa and Sibony~\cite{OS00} studied Kodaira type embedding theorems on Levi-flat CR manifolds.
 In their work, it is important to understand the space $H^0_b(X,L^k)$ for $k$ large.
 Adachi~\cite{Ad13} constructed a positive CR line bundle $L$ over a Levi-flat compact CR manifold $X$ of dimension $2n-1$ such that ${\rm dim\,}H^0_b(X,L^k)\lesssim k^{n-1}<k^n$ for $k$ large.
-We are lead to ask the following questions:
+We are lead to ask

 \begin{question} Can we establish some kind of Morse inequalities and Grauert-Riemenschneider criterion on some class of CR manifolds without any Levi-curvature assumption? \end{question}

 The purpose of this work is to answer Question~\ref{qII}.